 Scott Gilmore, Staff Attorney, rejoins CJA after graduating from the George Washington University Law School (J.D., Order of the Coif).
 Before law school, he worked on communications and policy analysis for CJA.
 Mr. Gilmore summered with the U.S. Department of Justice, Criminal Division, as a law clerk in the Human Rights and Special Prosecutions Section (HRSP).
 At HRSP, he worked on the extraterritorial prosecution of human rights abuses and complex transnational crimes.
 He interned for the Hon.
 Reggie Walton of the U.S. District Court for the District of Columbia; the U.S. Senate Judiciary Committee, Subcommittee on Human Rights and the Law; and the ABA Center for Human Rights.
 He was also a musician in the Silver Mount Zion Memorial Orchestra and Black Ox Orkestar, and a writer and performer in Le Petit Théâtre de l'Absolu, a Franco-American theater company performing original work on armed conflict and historical memory.
 He holds a B.A. in English and Jewish studies from McGill University and speaks fluent French.
 Mr. Gilmore is admitted to practice in California.

-Marjon Momand, Development & Communications Associate, is a recent graduate from UC Berkeley where she studied Political Science and Arabic.
-She spent the last year in Egypt working at the American University in Cairo’s Office of Communications as part of the Presidential Internship Program.
+Marjon Momand, Development & Communications Associate, graduated in 2013 from UC Berkeley where she studied Political Science and Arabic.
+After graduation, she spent a year in Egypt working at the American University in Cairo’s Office of Communications as part of the Presidential Internship Program.
 She has previously served as a Communications Intern at the Enough Project, a human rights organization based in Washington, D.C., where she spearheaded a blog series about protests in Sudan and increased online engagement by managing various social media platforms.
 Ms. Momand has also worked with the Knight Digital Media Center at UC Berkeley’s Graduate School of Journalism, where she helped expand outreach and organize monthly workshops for journalists and communications professionals.
 She is proficient in Arabic.

 C. Dixon Osburn, Executive Director, has more than 20 years of legal and political advocacy experience.
 He was co-founder and Executive Director of Servicemembers Legal Defense Network, a national security and human rights organization that spearheaded the effort to repeal “Don’t ask, don’t tell” and end sexual orientation discrimination in our armed forces.
 Most recently, Mr. Osburn served as the Director of the Law & Security program for Human Rights First where he led efforts to align U.S. counterterrorism policies with the rule of law, achieving significant changes in policy and practice regarding Guantanamo, torture and armed drones.
 Mr. Osburn has published extensively and served as a national spokesperson in print, on radio and on television.
 He currently serves as an Adjunct Fellow at the American Security Project, on the Working Group for the Halifax International Security Forum and is a Member of the Campaign Board for the Victory Fund.
 Mr. Osburn received his JD/MBA from Georgetown University and his AB with distinction from Stanford University.